All You Need To Know: Silk PLA Filament for 3D Printer

 Silk PLA is a blend of polylactic acid (PLA) plastic with silk fibers.
 This gives the finish an attractive sheen and luster while maintaining PLA's easier printability.
 Regular PLA on its own has a matte appearance and feel.

-3. What is the difference between silk filament and standard filaments?
+3. What is the difference between silk filaments and standard filaments?

 4. Is silk filament brittle?